 Mediation and arbitration may be attempted

 Litigation is often the last line of defense in a breach of contract, as the contract may expressly state that either mediation or arbitration is the first step in the dispute resolution process.

 Mediation may precede litigation, but typically if arbitration — which unlike mediation is binding — is mandated, there will be no day in court.
 Likewise, it’s important to fully understand the steps to resolving the dispute.

 Even when a dispute winds up being litigated, sometimes the correct venue will be the Fort Lauderdale small claims courts.
 If the disputed dollar value of the contractual obligation exceeds the limits of a small claims court, the matter will then need to be filed in the civil court system.

 These type of contract disputes are situation-dependent and might include relief such as:

 - Cancellation and restitution

-If you are unsure how to reach accord in your business dispute, a Fort Lauderdale business attorney can propose the right course of action for swift justice.
+If you are unsure how to reach accord in your business dispute, a Fort Lauderdale business mediation/arbitration can propose the right course of action for swift justice.